DerrikC/derrikdesign/_posts/project1.md

 ## Overview

 Amazon delivers products quick and efficiently to their customers with increasingly more automation.
 But it is still difficult to automate furniture delivery.
-So I created a concept delivery process specificallu for Amazon's Funiture deliveries.
+So I created a concept delivery process specifically for Amazon's potential furniture deliveries.
 The product is designed to track their delivery drivers and allow their dispatch workers to input customer routing.

 ## Objective